winningproduct/learn-portal/content/5-build/11-portfolio-management.md

 - **Marketing:** When formulating a marketing communication strategy, it's essential to have a message that communicates the value proposition of the whole product set and the unique value of each product, which provides a competitive edge.
 Look at the end to end value that products can offer the customers and formulate messages around these.

 - **User experience:** It's essential to provide a unified look and feel and wholistic user experience across all products.
-Users should feel that they’re using products from the same platform, and UX should be seamless, for example, with SSO (Single Sign On).
+Users should feel that they’re using products from the same platform, and UX should be seamless, for example, with SSO (Single Sign-On).
 Designs can make a re-usable UI framework to ensure that the same design can be utilized with business-specific standards.

 - **Integration:** Each product must be included with a rich set of APIs for integrating across multiple products.
 API can be utilized to realize the business value flows going across products.